 The Pennsylvania Supreme Court has decided a much discussed case on construction management, holding that school districts may secure professional services from construction management firms without bidding.
 See Malloy v.
 Boyertown Area School Board, 540 Pa.
 308, 657 A.2d 915 (1995), rev'g, 158 Pa.
 Cmwlth.
 1, 620 A.2d 1283 (1993).
-The pendency of this case engendered considerable interest and comment,1 including a prior Saul, Ewing Update.2 The decision is likely to have a substantial impact on how school districts and other governmental entities in the Commonwealth organize and conduct their public construction projects.
+The pendency of this case engendered considerable interest and comment.
+The decision is likely to have a substantial impact on how school districts and other governmental entities in the Commonwealth organize and conduct their public construction projects.

 The Pennsylvania Supreme Court perceived the issue in the case in the broadest of terms, as presenting the question of whether in general construction management contracts awarded without bidding are legal.
 At least in part this could be attributable to the fact that the legal "combatants" declined to acknowledge the existence in the trial court record of any unique or distinguishing factual limitations.
 For the most part, their arguments approached the issue of the legality of awarding construction management contracts without bidding from perspectives that were broad and generalized, and not dependent upon facts in the case.
 The Supreme Court ultimately decided the Malloy case in the broad fashion envisioned by the parties, holding that construction management contracts are within a professional services exemption and not required to be bid.

 Since many other public construction statutes have either express or implied exemptions for "professional services," the Malloy decision will have broad applicability to the selection of construction managers and other construction professionals, by counties, municipalities, and their authorities and beyond the specific context of school district construction.